-Because ryegrass does not survive the summer, you'll need to replant it every fall, usually in October.
-A general rule is that when the temperatures at night are consistently around 60 degrees Fahrenheit, you're ready to plant.
-Ryegrass stays dark green until the middle of May when it quickly dies off as temperatures approach 100 degrees Fahrenheit.
+Ryegrass does not survive the warmer summer months, so you'll need to replant it every fall, typically in October, or when the temperature at night is consistently around 60 degrees Fahrenheit.
+Established ryegrass will stay dark green until the middle of May, when it quickly dies off as temperatures approach 100 degrees Fahrenheit in most desert climates.

-If you had already planted Bermuda grass in a previous summer, you don't have to replant it again.
-Even though it may have withered, it didn't die last winter—it just became dormant waiting for warmer temperatures.
-Around May it will start to grow again, so make sure your lawn is getting enough water to grow.
-Try to limit activity on the dormant grass to minimize the development of bare spots.
-If you're planting summer grass for the first time, you can do so from seed, but the easiest way to have a great looking lawn is to lay sod.
+If you've planted Bermudagrass already in a previous summer, don't worry about replanting it again.
+Even though it may have withered or browned, it didn't die—in fact, it just became dormant while waiting for temperatures to warm back up again.
+Come early May, your Bermudagrass should begin growing again.
+Water your lawn frequently during this time to foster new growth, and try to limit the amount of activity that takes place on the dormant grass (no picnics for a bit!) to minimize the development of bare spots.
+If you're planting summer Bermudagrass for the first time, you can do so from seed.
+However, the easiest (and quickest0 way to score a great looking lawn is to lay sod instead.

 Carefully maintain your bermudagrass throughout to summer to keep it looking its best.
 Keep a balanced mowing schedule, avoiding mowing too frequently (or too low), which can scorch the grass.
 It's also a good idea to mow and water during the early morning hours before the sun gets too hot.